dvdmc/drones_unizar/README.md

 ## Acknowledgements

 Main contributors to this repository are:
-- Juan D. (corresponding)
-- Jorge B. (corresponding)
-- Pablo P.
-- Caspar
 - David M. (corresponding)
+- Jorge B.
+- Juan D.